As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

 For a full list of query tasks and instructions, check out the official Microsoft documentation.

-Publish your report to Power BI Online
+Step 6: Publish your report to Power BI Online

-Tip: I suggest creating new designated workspaces if you plan on sharing your dashboard with colleagues.
+Tip: We suggest creating new designated workspaces if you plan on sharing your dashboard with colleagues.
 This gives you more control over who has access to your dashboard, and also lets you collaborate with colleagues.
 Read about how to create a new workspace experience in the official Microsoft documentation.

-Find your published report on Power BI Online
+Step 7: Find your published report on Power BI Online

 - Dashboard: A dashboard is the high-level view of the report you just created.
 You can transform your report by pinning reports tiles.